yash02k3/AgriLink/README.md

 Flask-SocketIO
 eventlet
 werkzeug

 3. Create and Activate a Virtual Environment
-Bash

 # Create the environment
 python3 -m venv venv
 # Activate it (on macOS/Linux)
 source venv/bin/activate

 4. Install Dependencies
-Install all the required packages from your new requirements.txt file.
+Install all the required packages from your new requirements.txt file. pip install -r requirements.txt

-Bash

-pip install -r requirements.txt
 5. Set Up the Database
 Run the setup scripts in order to create and configure your tractors.db file.

-Bash

 python3 setup_db.py
 python3 setup_users_db.py